reynarzz/UnityEditorGame/README.md

 - A simple physics system to detect AABB collisions and ray casting.
 - Uses the audio library "NAudio" to play SFX and music.
 - Sprite Rendering uses the old GUI, just calling drawTexture, and simple math (Not optimal, but for this project, the goal was to not use internal graphics functions but 100% Unity's ones)
-- Simple component system that resembles Unity3D's.
+- Simple component system that resembles Unity3D's (GameObject, Components, Start(), Update() functions).
 - Level editor to create, edit, and paint worlds in a tilemap system.
 - AStar algorithm for the enemies.
 - Sprite animator.